git-jihyunpark/Patent-Analysis/README.md

 <br/><br/>

-- Extracted top keywords for each number of topics.
+- Extracted top keywords for each number of topics.(Conducted the same process for topic numbers 12 and 16.)
 ```python
 # 토픽 수
 topics_8 = 8